Skip to content

 data serializer.validated_data (a dataclass instance for DataclassSerializer, a dict for plain Serializer / ModelSerializer)

-instance self.get_object() (update / destroy only)
+instance spec.instance_selector_spec when set, else self.get_object() (update / destroy only)

 request self.request